roshangrg1/Project-1-street-style-landing-page/Readme.md

-# Street style Landing Page
+# Project-01 Street style Landing Page[golive](https://street-style-p-01.netlify.app/)

 This is simple website of landing page.
 In this project i have only used minor css like position to fix the position of the website's content.